Strategy11/formidable-forms/readme.txt

 = 1.04.05 =
 * Added duplicate entry checks
 * Added a checkbox to mark fields required
-* Moved the duplicate field option into free version
+* Moved the duplicate field option into the free form builder version
 * Show the success message even if the form isn't displayed with it
 * Added option to not use dynamic stylesheet loading
 * PRO: Added option to resend email notification and autoresponse